 Montcrest School purchased 660 Broadview to acquire the land necessary to build a separate structure housing a gymnasium, library and classrooms.
 A second grade 1 class was formed with the vision that Montcrest would have two classes at each grade from one to eight.
 The Montcrest Parents’ Association bought computers for the new classrooms.

 Spring groundbreaking ceremony for construction of new building located in backyards of Broadview lots.
-The school hosts a fall reunion to coincide with its 35th Anniversary and the opening of its new building and name the gym The Eaton Gymnasium.
+The school hosts a fall reunion to coincide with its 35th Anniversary and the opening of its new building (now Danson House) and named the gym The Eaton Gymnasium.
 First instrumental band program.

 The Montcrest Parents’ Association raised funds to expand and update our computer lab with seventeen new computers and software in 650 Broadview.

 First school teams compete in CISAA (Conference of Independent School’s Athletic Association).

 The Science Lab at 650 Broadview is completely renovated thanks to fundraising efforts by the Board of Governors.
 Our first CESI (Canadian Educational Standards Institute) evaluation.
 Montcrest School becomes a member of CAIS (Canadian Association of Independent Schools).
 First CISAA (Conference of Independent School’s Athletic Association) athletic banner awarded.

 660 Broadview is completely renovated to provide a new grade 6 building that also has classes for the Learning Disabilities program and a multipurpose room.
 With proceeds from the M.P.A. auction we were able to upgrade the art room and band room.
 Through the Annual Giving Fund the amphitheatre is expanded and a new security system is installed throughout the entire campus.

 658 Broadview is completely renovated with new administration offices, Principal’s office, a French class and Tuck Shop.
 The offices at 4 Montcrest are re-arranged with some becoming resource class